Radio Equipment Directive Labelling: Implementing Regulation

-The labelling of radio and wireless products is often a source of confusion for both customers and to a limited extent, manufacturers.
+The radio equipment directive labelling of radio and wireless products is often a source of confusion for both end users and to a limited extent, manufacturers.
 Both ‘harmonized frequency’ and ‘harmonized standard’ are referenced within the Radio Equipment Directive (2014/53/EU) but mean completely different things.

 Harmonized standards vs. harmonized frequency